Last Updated on February 17, 2023 by Lori Geurin

 Smiling makes you more confidant and attractive to others.

-A smile is welcoming and shows other people you’re open to interacting.
+A smile is warm and welcoming and shows other people you’re open to interacting with them.

 A 2010 study found that positive emotions, such as smiling are directly linked to an increased life span.
 (2)

-When you’re feeling down in the dumps, try smiling because it just might help.
-Findings of a 2010 study reported that when you make yourself smile when you’re feeling sad emotions it improves your state of mind and helps you view life more positively.
+When you’re feeling down in the dumps, try smiling because it’s been shown to enhance your mental health.
+Findings of a 2010 study reported that when you make yourself smile when you’re feeling sad emotions it improves your state of mind and helps you see life more positively.
 (3)

-People who smile a lot are often likable, and this can positively impact your relationships.
-Positive emotions are associated with more successful interactions and happiness in marriage.
+People who smile a lot are often likable, and this can have a positive influence on your relationships.

 Whether young or old, the benefits of smiling for your health and relationships are too many to count.

-The simple act of putting a smile on your face can boost your mood and positively affect your day.
-People will find you even more likable when you show off those pearly whites and flash them a smile. 🙂
+The simple act of putting a smile on your face can boost your mood and positively transform your day.
+People will find you even more likable when you show off those pearly whites and dazzle them with that amazing smile!

-What benefits have you experienced from smiling?
-Any funny stories to tell?
+What benefits have you noticed from smiling?
+Do you have any funny stories to tell?

-If you liked this you may want to check out:
+If you liked this you’ll want to check out: